integeruser/MNIST-cnn/README.md

 Downloads ➤ ls
 t10k-images-idx3-ubyte  t10k-labels-idx1-ubyte  train-images-idx3-ubyte train-labels-idx1-ubyte
 ```
 **Note**: on Windows, as per our tests, the extracted files will have a different name of the ones showed above (e.g. `train-images.idx3-ubyte` instead of `train-images-idx3-ubyte`).
-You can either manually rename the extracted files or modify lines 9-12 of `utils.py` to compensate these differences.
+You can either manually rename the extracted files or modify lines 10-13 of `src/utils.py`.

 ## Usage
-Convert the downloaded data set to the NPZ binary data format using the function `build_mnist_npz()` from `utils.py`:
+Convert the downloaded data set to the NPZ binary data format using the function `build_mnist_npz()` from `src/utils.py`:
 ```
 MNIST-cnn ➤ cd src
 src ➤ ls